Years of Experience

-The main goal of this approach is to enhance communication between end users and IT personnel, with the service desk acting as the primary contact point.
-It is recommended to closely align incident management with the service desk to ensure effective coordination.
+The main goal of this approach is to enhance communication between end users and IT personnel, with the service desk acting as the primary point of contact.
+Aligning incident management closely with the service desk ensures better coordination and faster resolution.

 A well-implemented incident management system includes self-service features that enable users to submit tickets for requests and report issues.
 Automation plays a crucial role in managing these tickets efficiently.